frank038/wbar/README.md

 - sticky notes
 - a timer (gtk3 version)
 - a menu editor (gtk3 version)
+- three applets: audio (can also manage cards and microphones); volume; mpris.

 Requirements:
 - a wayland display server with layer-shell support